Rashmiranjan07/JS-tutorial/README.md

 ### Constructor -
  Constructor() method is :
--  automatically invoked by new..
+- automatically invoked by new.
 - initialize object.

 ```javascript